Callum Wilson (footballer, born 1999): Career

 Wilson then signed for Albion Rovers later that month.
 Wilson would go on to play over 100 games for Albion Rovers in all competitions.

 Wilson rejoined Dumbarton in May 2023 following Rovers' relegation to the Lowland Football League.
-After a serious ankle injury, he eventually made his second debut for the club in March 2024, playing 60 minutes in a 6-2 victory against The Spartans.
+After a serious ankle injury, he eventually made his second debut for the club in March 2024, playing 60 minutes in a 6–2 victory against The Spartans.
 That would be one of just six appearances he would make for the club as they were promoted to Scottish League One, with Wilson leaving the club in May 2024.

 Upon leaving Dumbarton, Wilson joined Lowland League club Cumbernauld Colts.
+He moved to Forfar Athletic in January 2026.